 The Phase 2 public consultation on proposals for a new travel hub near the A11/A1307/A505, a new public transport route between the A11 and the Cambridge Biomedical Campus and new walking, cycling and horse riding links is now closed.
 The feedback is being analysed and results will be published on these web pages early in the new year.
 More information on the proposals from this consultation can be found on the consultation page.

 Phase 1 works to construct an eastbound bus lane on the A1307 at Linton between Dalehead Foods and Linton Village College are ongoing and scheduled to be completed by the end of the year.
 The work involves converting Lane 1 to a bus lane, constructing a build out at Dalehead Foods, surfacing in parts of the central reserve to improve visibility at gaps, improving the cycleway, extending the 40mph limit, and extending the 50 mph speed limit at Hildersham.

 While the works take place Lane 1 eastbound will be closed and a 40mph temporary speed limit will be in place.
 The work will be carried out by Cambridgeshire Highways.

 The proposals will provide additional capacity for the growth of journeys

 to, from and around Cambridge from the south east."

 The project will:

 The Cambridge South East Transport project is made up of two phases.

-A continuous multi-user path for pedestrians, cyclists and horse riders is planned from Cambridge to Linton and will form part of the Linton Greenway.
+A continuous shared-use path for pedestrians, cyclists and horse riders is planned from Cambridge to Linton and will form part of the Linton Greenway.
 More information on Greenways is available on the Greenways project page.